INTO-CPS-Association/DTaaS/docs/user/features.md

 | MQTT | Lightweight data transfer broker for IoT devices / physical twins feeding data into digital twins. |

-In addition, the workspaces are connected to the Internet so all the Digital Twins run within their workspace can interact with both the internal and external services.
+In addition, the workspaces are connected to the Internet so all the Digital Twins running in the workspace can interact with both the internal and external services.

 The users can publish and reuse the digital twin assets